pinojs/pino/docs/api.md

 ```

 Please note that due to a [known bug](https://github.com/pinojs/pino/issues/1006), every `logger.child()` call will
 fire a `level-change` event.
-You might want to ignore these events, using something like:
+These events can be ignored by writing an event handler like:

 ```js
 const logger = require('pino')()